***This is the second installment of the History of Bellyak. To catch up, read part 1 HERE.***

 Flirting With Hypothermia

 Neither wind nor rain nor freezing temps were going to keep me from paddling my creations.
 I had spent countless hours sanding, shaping and glassing my prototype bellyaks and even though the winter of 2011 was a cold one and I didn’t own a drysuit, I was not going to be stopped.
-Instead, I bought two of the cheapest wetsuits I could find and wore both at the same time, leaving me feeling like a fat kid dressed for a snowstorm, and just as happy.
-Numb legs, slightly disoriented after freezing myself, and hands that took a few hours to work right again were small side effects compared to the thrill of doing something no one had ever done before.
+Instead, I bought two of the cheapest wetsuits I could find and wore both at the same time.
+Numb legs, slightly disoriented after freezing myself, and hands that took a few hours to work right again were small side effects compared to the thrill of paddling my own invention.

 I had learned enough in my first round of prototyping to know what I needed to do different next time.
 How can I create a bellyak that is as forgiving as the Phat (creek boat) but with the performance of the Session (freestyle kayak)?
 I had halved my personal collection of kayaks and thus started looking for used boats, something with a wide planing hull and somewhere between seven and eight feet long.